๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 ๐Ÿ Accommodation Cost in Barcelona: $215

-My average cost of accommodation in Barcelona was $54 per night.
+My average cost of accommodation in Barcelona was $54 per day.

-The cost of accommodation in Barcelona varies between the low and high seasons, but on average, you can expect to pay approximately $70 per night for a mid-range hotel room and $100 per night during peak season.
+The cost of accommodation in Barcelona varies between the low and high seasons.
+On average, a mid-range hotel room costs around $80 per night.
+During peak season, it increases to about $140 per night.

 A European alleyway street with balconies decorated with plants.